Camp Lejeune Non-Hodgkin Lymphoma Lawsuits

 Example Non-Hodgkin’s Lymphoma Lawsuit

 An example NHL lawsuit from Camp Lejeune is Deforge, et al. v.
 United States (7:22-cv-129).
-This lawsuit is one of the Camp Lejeune “legacy cases” that were dismissed back in 2016 under the North Carolina law and re-filed on August 10, 2022, when the CLJA was signed into law.
+This lawsuit is one of the Camp Lejeune “legacy cases” that were dismissed back in 2016 under the North Carolina law and re-filed when the CLJA was signed into law.
 So the plaintiffs could skip the six-month administrative period before filing a claim because these Marines (and a base employee) had already gone through the process years ago.

-The Deforge case presents a group of 5 plaintiffs, four of whom served at Camp Lejeune and 1 who worked on base.
+The Deforge case presents a group of five plaintiffs, four of whom served at Camp Lejeune and 1 who worked on base.
 All five were diagnosed with non-Hodgkin’s lymphoma (NHL).
 The non-Hodgkin’s disease lawsuit alleges that the five plaintiffs were exposed to toxic chemicals in the contaminated water at Camp Lejeune during their time serving or working on base.
 The Complaint also asserts that the plaintiffs’ exposure to these chemicals was the cause of their non-Hodgkin’s lymphoma.
 The Complaint asserts a single caused of action under the Camp Lejeune Justice Act and seeking monetary damages for medical expenses and pain and suffering.

 Plaintiff Jerry Deforge served at Camp Lejeune for 6 months in 1984.
 He resided in the bachelor housing barracks while undergoing mortar and infantry training on the base.
 In 2011, 16 years after his time at Camp Lejeune, Deforge was diagnosed with NHL.